Rudgas/Superresolution/README.md

 ## How it works
 1. Images are resized to 200% using Bilinear extrapolation (tried several, looked best to me), saved as tif (uncompressed to speed stuff up).
 2. Images are aligned using hugin, and cropped to an area all images cover. (this is done on the gpu).
-3. Aligned images are sliced into 4 pieces to save on RAM.
-4. Averages are calculated for all 4 tiles for each pixel.
-5. Median values are calculated for each pixel (each channel RGB separately).
+3. Averages and Median values are calculated for each pixel (each channel RGB separately).
-6. Tiles are stitched back together and the two output files are created and saved in the folder superresolution.
+4. The two output files are created and saved in the folder superresolution.